pavanpc/Events-Aggregator/README.md

    Download spark->  version 1.6.0 , package type - Pre-built for Hadoop 2.6, download spark-1.6.0-bin-hadoop2.6.tgz

 7. Copy spark-1.6.0-bin-hadoop2.6.tgz, the downloaded file  to current directory

 8. tar xzf spark-1.6.0-bin-hadoop2.6.tgz

 9. Run below command to start spark steaming program. spark-1.6.0-bin-hadoop2.6/bin/spark-submit --jars dependencies/spark-streaming-kafka-assembly_2.10-1.6.1.jar pyspark-streaming-event-processor/event_aggregator.py

 10. Open a new terminal window to start mock kafka producer to publish events to kafka.

 11. Move to same directory as the cloned git hub project(step 2).

+11. chmod 755 kafka_publisher.sh

 12. ./kafka_publisher.sh

+The above step will start publishing events and go back to terminal where spark job is running to see output.Once the program exits, you can see events in events_dat folder in the same directory.